Movatterモバイル変換

 He was the winner of the 1995Stefan Bergman Prize of theAmerican Mathematical Society.[3]
 In 2012, he became a fellow of the American Mathematical Society.

 Boas is also known for his excellence in teaching and expository works, includingReflections on the arbelos (for which he won theChauvenet Prize in 2009).[6]
-He is a winner of theLester R. Ford Award twice (2007, 2017)[6][1] of theMathematical Association of America
+He has twice won theLester R. Ford Award of theMathematical Association of America in 2007 and 2017.[6][1]

 References